 Since our inception, we have incurred significant operating losses.
-We have not yet commercialized any products and we do not expect to generate revenue from sales of products for several years, if at all.
-We had no cash inflows from operating activities for the nine months ended September 30, 2023 and as of September 30, 2023, we borrowed approximately \$13.5 million which was primarily used to pay for (i) fees and expenses related to the Business Combination, (ii) accounting and legal fees, and (iii) the Sponsor Extension Loans.
-Further, as of September 30, 2023, we had minimal cash and a working capital deficiency of \$29.8 million.
+We have not yet commercialized any products, and we do not expect to generate revenue from sales of products for several years, if at all.
+We had no cash inflows from operating activities for the six months ended June 30, 2024.
+Further, as of June 30, 2024, we had minimal cash and a working capital deficiency of \$29.5 million.

 To date, we have funded our operations from the proceeds from the issuance of common stock and debt, proceeds from the Backstop Agreement and through self-funding by our founder and have limited current cash on hand to fund our operations.
 Based on our current operational plans and assumptions, we expect that the net proceeds from the Backstop Agreement, the Ayrton Convertible Note Financing and future debt and equity financings, including possibly under the Common Stock Purchase Agreement, as well as further deferrals of certain of our accrued expenses and contingency payments due upon the closing of future financings, are required to fund operations into the third quarter of 2024.
-As of September 30, 2023 we received \$1.4 million in proceeds from the Backstop Agreement.
+As of June 30, 2024, we received \$1.4 million in cumulative proceeds from the Backstop Agreement.

 We borrowed \$13.5 million in the first half of 2023, including the proceeds from the initial Note under the Ayrton Convertible Note Financing, the proceeds of which were used to pay the related-party loans and certain accrued expenses.
-We consummated the closing of the sale of the initial Note on May 25, 2023 for approximately \$6.1 million, net of expenses and issuance costs, which we used to pay the remainder of our existing related-party loans and a portion of our existing short-term loans, totaling \$1.6 million.
-As of September 30, 2023, the principal of our remaining short-term loans outstanding was \$12.1 million.
+We consummated the closing of the sale of the initial Note on May 25, 2023, for approximately \$6.1 million, net of expenses and issuance costs, which we used to pay the remainder of our existing related-party loans and a portion of our existing short-term loans, totaling \$1.6 million.
+As of June 30, 2024, the principal of our remaining short-term loans outstanding was \$12.6 million.